-Our Charleston automobile accident attorneys on our team have extensive experience representing injured people and the families of those killed in collisions with trucks, tractor-trailers, and other commercial vehicles.
+Our Charleston car accident attorneys on our team have extensive experience representing injured people and the families of those killed in collisions with trucks, tractor-trailers, and other commercial vehicles.

 Crashes involving tractor-trailers and trucks often cause significant damages, and may involve pursuing claims for personal injury, wrongful death, or property damage against the transportation company, insurance companies, drivers, and other responsible parties.

 Our auto accident lawyers in Charleston, SC, have the resources and ability to successfully pursue these complex cases.
 We have specific knowledge of all trucking laws and regulations, such as the requirements for logging driver hours, rest periods, maintenance requirements, training, and other regulations.

 We maintain a network of experts on trucking and transportation law and regulations, including all rules and regulations established by the Federal Motor Carrier Safety Administration.
 These experts are prepared to assist in establishing and providing testimony on the standard of care required by commercial drivers and motor carriers.